milistu/DevOpsWithDocker/part_2/exercise_04/README.md

 # EXERCISE 2.4 🤔
-In this exercise you should expand the configuration done in [Exercise 2.3](https://devopswithdocker.com/part-2/section-1/#exercises-22---23) and set up the example backend to use the key-value database [Redis](https://redis.com/).
+In this exercise, you should expand the configuration done in [Exercise 2.3](https://devopswithdocker.com/part-2/section-1/#exercises-22---23) and set up the example backend to use the key-value database [Redis](https://redis.com/).

 Redis is quite often used as a [cache](https://en.wikipedia.org/wiki/Cache_(computing)) to store data so that future requests for data can be served faster.